yuschick/horologist/README.md

 - **dial** (*Number*): *Default: 0* Specify an index from the dials array to define which dial will be read by the indicator.

 ## ToDo
-- [ ] Include lunar.js for a more accurate moonphase
 - [ ] Provide perpetual calendar support
   - [ ] Day indicator
   - [ ] Date indicator